4nto/bba/README.md

-#BackBox Anonymizer
+BackBox Anonymizer
 ==============

-A simple GTK+3 tool for BackBox Linux
+A simple GTK3 tool for BackBox Linux

 Dependecies
 --------------